codeoverflow-org/chatoverflow-wiki/usage/Using-the-CLI.md

 Chat overflow may be configured using the CLI.
-While running, the easiest way to control everything is the **GUI**, accessible through `http://localhost:2400`.
+While running, the easiest way to control everything is the [**Better REPL**](Using-the-GUI.md), accessible through `http://localhost:2400`.

 ## Command Line Interface